gigaverse-app/pydantic-to-typescript-action/README.md

 - Completely customizable with fine-grained control over the LLM parameters
 - Accepts an _optional_ custom rule/message for extra generation instructions
   _(Example: "Completely regenerate the .ts typescript file from the ground up from the new python file")_
+- Supports _optional_ LangSmith tracing: if you provide a LangSmith API key, the action automatically logs LLM calls to LangSmith.
+You can optionally specify the project name; the run name is set to the base Python file’s name.
+- Verbose logging: when enabled (default is `true`), the system message, user message, and LLM output are printed to the logs for debugging

 ## Usage